jpgacrama/JIRAMetricsGenerator/README.md

 THINGS TO REMEMBER:
-1. Use JIRA query to find out the actual value for the current OMNI Sprint and place its corresponding number under the SPRINT Global Variable
+1. Use JIRA query to find out the actual value for the current OMNI Sprint and place its corresponding number under the SPRINT Global

+2. To get the correct Sprint Value, you need to extract the value from a JIRA query.
+   Please ask me how to do this.